OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

 1) Prepend the string "OBSOLETE. " (this precise string, including the space) to the term definition.
 NOTE: This MUST be implemented consistently.
 That is, if applied at all, it has to be applied to every obsoleted term definition.
 2) Indicate the reason(s) for obsoleting:
-  -  OWL: Use the "has obsolescence reason" annotation property from OMO ([IAO:0000231](http://purl.obolibrary.org/obo/IAO_0000231])) with the value set to the IRI of one of the individuals of the "obsolescence reason specification" term [IAO:0000225](http://purl.obolibrary.org/obo/IAO_0000225)
+  -  OWL: Use the "has obsolescence reason" annotation property from OMO ([IAO:0000231](http://purl.obolibrary.org/obo/IAO_0000231)) with the value set to the IRI of one of the individuals of the "obsolescence reason specification" term [IAO:0000225](http://purl.obolibrary.org/obo/IAO_0000225)
-  -  OBO: ??
+  -  OBO: Use "property_value:" with the CURIE for the annotation property (IAO:0000231) and a CURIE for the specific reason (an individual from the "obsolescence reason specification" term [IAO:0000225](http://purl.obolibrary.org/obo/IAO_0000225)).
+See alternative methods below.

 Examples
 -------